grscheller/scheller-linux-archive/linuxHome/README.md

 directly in a scheller-linux-environment GitHub clone.

 Also, password-less ssh needs to be set up for this project to work.
-See the "Secure Shell" section file UnixCommands.txt for info on how to do this.
+See the "Secure Shell" section file ../info/UnixCommands.txt for info on how to do this.
 You will need to adjust the system names to match your network.
 At work, DNS aliases are set up to match nice names I use in the scripts to the truely ugly names our system admins are forced to give to our systems.
 Scripts also utilize shell functions defined in .bashrc.

 I have scaled down the example .bashrc and .bash_profile files contained in this project somewhat.